HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

   haproxy: true
 ```

 After disabling Ambassador, the Ambassador pods and services are removed and only HAProxy is up and running.
-The DX namespace looks like the following:
+The DX namespace should look similar to the following:

 ![Ambassador Disabled](../_img/haproxy-migration/ambassador-disable-1.png)